piyushmalhotra97/Python-Widgets/README.md

 # Python-Widgets
 Create windows and add buttons in python. import tkinter at the top of the code before adding widgets.
-Example : from tkinter import *
+Example : from tkinter import * \n
           from tkinter import messagebox